Jo has studied sustainable living for years and in this article shares information about some of the information she has discovered.

 In this book and TWO ACRE EDEN Logsdon gives advice about gardening and homesteading, about how to get the most out of whatever bit of land you have.
 They are wonderful how-to books, but they are more than this.
 In addition to being very informative they are fun and inspiring to read.

 Gene Logsdon still lives and farms in Upper Sandusky, Ohio.
 He has written many books beside the two listed here.

-This classic back-to-the land book, originally published in 1935, is packed with solid, timeless information.
+In FIVE ACRES AND INDEPENDENCE, first published in 1935, Maurice Kains provides provides solid, timeless information.
 It was revised in 1940 and published again in 1973 in paperback.
 Written by a renowned horticulturist, it has been used for generations by those who have longed for or attempted a more independent, sustainable lifestyle.
 It includes explanations of organic farming with advice on which crops to grow for profit and reliable advice on other topics, including irrigation, livestock, crops, greenhouses, and fertilizers.

 Kains recommends beginning a sustainable farming venture by planting a tomato crop the first year.
 Buy a package or two of tomato seeds; start them early in the year and transplant the seedlings when all chance of frost is past.
 That way you will have a marketable crop the first year.
 And during that first year, you can plant and establish more permanent crops (like blueberries) that will produce income for many seasons to come.

 I especially liked this book because at the time I had found it I had purchased five acres of my own and planned to retire there.
 My five acres were hilly and rocky, however, so probably not suitable for the type of sustainable farming to support oneself.
 Since I already had my retirement income established, my goal was to learn to use, not abuse, the the little plot of land that I settled on and to grow and locally harvest some of the products I consumed.